yrenn/DS_Data_Model_Problems/README.md

 ```
 select * from table where name='Vincent'
 ```
-to find all the records for the similar entities, and then base on date birth to identify whether they are the same.
+to find all the records for similar entities, and then base them on date of birth to identify whether they are the same.

-  (2) once identified,either pick the latest one or merge them together, the key point in this scenario is to keep only one row for Vincent.
+  (2) once identified, either pick the latest one or merge them together, the key point in this scenario is to keep only one row for Vincent.

   (3) if our decision is to keep Customer key 3, then we need to go fact table to update Customer_table set Customer=3 where Customer=1 to fix the tables where we are using customer=1